Modernising an Old Pool in NSW: A Design‑Led Guide for Ageing Residential Pools

 Key considerations include how heat is absorbed and released during summer, how materials behave when wet, and how the pool edge transitions into outdoor living areas and planting.
 On sloping blocks, the ground plane also plays a critical role in managing level changes so the pool connects visually and physically with the house and landscape rather than sitting as a separate element.

 This is also where many pool renovations fall short.
-A common issue on older Newcastle and Lake Macquarie sites is treating surrounds as a cosmetic upgrade, without considering heat retention, drainage or how levels transition across a sloping block.
+A common issue on older sites is treating surrounds as a cosmetic upgrade, without considering heat retention, drainage or how levels transition across a sloping block.
 We often see new surfaces installed that look resolved on day one, but quickly feel disconnected from the house or uncomfortable underfoot during summer.
 Addressing these issues early avoids the need to rework surrounds later as the broader landscape evolves.

 Lighting: The Difference Between a Pool You See and a Pool You Use